imdeep0610/imdeep0610/README.md

-### 👋 Hi there, I'm Deepshikha — Frontend Developer
+### 👋 Hi there, I'm Deepshikha — Software Engineer 1

-I'm a passionate **Frontend Developer** with **2.6 years of professional experience** building user-focused, responsive, and scalable web applications using
+I'm a passionate **Frontend Developer** with **2.8 years of professional experience** building user-focused, responsive, and scalable web applications using
 **React.js**, **JavaScript**, **HTML**, **CSS**, **TypeScript** and modern tools.

 ---